Hector2024/ops-reading-notes/ops-201d14-reading03.md

 ## Resources
 https://www.pearsonitcertification.com/articles/article.aspx?p=2260779&seqNum=5
-(was used for general knowledge and understaning for the reding)
+(was used for general knowledge and understdaning for the reding)